-Cotyledon pendens is a much-branched, succulent shrublet with dense, curtain-forming, hanging stems up to 2 feet (60 cm) long.
+Cotyledon pendens is a much-branched succulent shrublet with hanging stems that grow up to 2 feet (60 cm) long.
+Leaves are in opposite pairs, pendent, often crowded, and highly fleshy.
+The leaf blade is elliptic to ovoid, up to 1 inch (2.5 cm) long, up to 0.6 inches (1.5 cm) wide, and up to 0.4 inches (1 cm) thick.
+The leaf surface is whitish-grey-green due to the powdery bloom and with reddish margins.
 The stems and leaves are at first sparsely beset with glandular hairs, becoming hairless with age.
-Its leaves are in opposite pairs, pendent, often crowded and highly succulent.
-The leaf blades are elliptic to ovoid, up to 1 inch (2.5 cm) long, up to 0.6 inch (1.5 cm) wide and up to 0.4 inch (1 cm) thick.
-The leaf surface is whitish grey-green (due to the powdery bloom) with reddish margins.
-The inflorescence is branched, hanging up to 3.6 inches (9 cm) long, with up to 4 flowers and produced at the ends of the branches.
-The flowers are bell-shaped, orange-red and up to 1.8 inches (4.5 cm) long.
+The inflorescence is branched, hanging up to 3.6 inches (9 cm) long, with up to 4 flowers that are produced at the ends of branches.
+The flowers are orange-red, bell-shaped, and up to 1.8 inches (4.5 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
 The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.

 These succulents require a free-draining gritty mix and plenty of sunlight.
 They are tolerant of cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
 Be careful of overwatering when they are deciduous.